Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 # 5. Tableau Features

-Why we use Tableau when there are a lot of tools available in the market to perform data visualization? <br/> Tableau is greatly used because any kind of data can be analyzed very quickly and it is used to explore data with limitless visual analytics.
-Moreover, without deep technical knowledge, we can perform starting from simple to advanced analytics by using its drag and drop functionally.
+Why do we use Tableau when there are a lot of tools available in the market to perform data visualization? <br/> Tableau is greatly used because any kind of data can be analyzed very quickly and it is used to explore data with limitless visual analytics.
+Moreover, without deep technical knowledge, we can perform starting from simple to advanced analytics by using its drag and drop functionality.

 The following are some of the promising [Tableau features](https://intellipaat.com/blog/what-is-tableau/) that makes tableau a number one visualization tool to build BI solutions.

 ![](/research/Images/Tableau_Features.PNG)

-In addition to the above features, newer Tableau editions support the following additional newerer [features](https://mindmajix.com/tableau-best-bi-tool). <br/>
+In addition to the features mentioned above, newer Tableau editions support the following additional [features](https://mindmajix.com/tableau-best-bi-tool). <br/>

 ![](/research/Images/New_Features.PNG)